UNITED KINGDOM 🇬🇧

 Employment Rights Bill - NDA reform (Section 202A / formerly Clause 22A)

 Scope: Declares any contract term void if it attempts to stop a worker from making disclosures or allegations about harassment or discrimination that they have experienced or witnessed, or about how their employer responded.
-Extends protections beyond formal employment contracts to workers in specified circumstances.
+Extends protections beyond formal employment contracts to workers in specified circumstances i.e. freelance, intern, volunteer.

-Significance: Will prevent NDAs being used to silence workers about workplace harassment and discrimination - a major reform to workplace confidentiality law.
+Significance: Will prevent NDAs being used to silence workers about any form of workplace harassment and discrimination - a major reform to workers rights.

 Links: Bill / Amendment text (pg.
 46 (54 of document)) · Government Press Release · Explainer